2025 Solar Incentives Guide for Newington, CT - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 Solar incentives help mitigate the cost of installing a solar panel system on your home.
 This category of financial incentives is in place to encourage more people to convert their home partially or fully to renewable energy.
 The incentives may include upfront discounts, cash back or credit towards your monthly utility bill.
-Some incentives are given by the federal government, some by the Connecticut government and some by your specific utility company, county or municipality.
-You might qualify for any of the following types of solar incentives:
+Some incentives are given by the federal government, some by the Connecticut government and some by your utility company, county or municipality.
+Categories of solar incentives include:

-• Tax Exemptions: Sales tax exemptions are applied at the point of sale for your solar panels.
-Property tax exemptions allow you to exclude the value that your solar panels add when you're calculating how much property tax you need to pay on your home.
+• Tax Exemptions: Sales tax exemptions are effective at the point of sale for your solar system.
+Property tax exemptions allow you to exclude the value that your solar panels add when you calculate how much property tax you need to pay on your home.

 • Tax Credits: Tax credits are dollar-for-dollar reductions in the amount of income tax that you owe the government.
 (This is different from a tax deduction.)